TOP COACHES AND SPEAKERS

 LIONEL BEAUXIS

-He now coaches the U23s at LOU Rugby.
+He now coaches the LOU Rugby Espoirs.

 PHILIPPE SELLA